pulumi/docs/pulumi-hugo/themes/default/content/what-is/what-are-docker-secrets.md

 ix4v0pm352e7a4idpshbrbrt4
 ```

-Verify the secret is created
+Verify the secret is created:

 ```bash
 $ docker secret ls